yahayaSalisu1/My-Blockchain-Security-Audits/SiloV2/report.md

 **Summary:**

-Actions.sol uses as e.g middleware in silo protocol, meaning if a user calls deposit/withdraw from silo.sol, the silo.sol will make an external call to Actions.sol, this contract handles multiple tasks such as, calling accrueInterest, turn on/off reentrancy protection, calls hook receiver, gets shareToken and asset addresses, and also the contract interacts with vaults that change the storage, meaning if an attacker can get access or hijack the Actions.sol via calling initialize with malicious siloConfig, fake hook receiver and Change shareToken and asset addresses, all the protocol's transactions will be under the attacker's malicious actions, and could give the Attacker full control over the user's funds
+The Actions.sol contract acts as a middleware within the Silo Protocol.
+When a user interacts with core functions such as deposit or withdraw, the main protocol delegates responsibilities to this contract.
+This includes critical tasks such as:

+Calling accrueInterest()

+Managing reentrancy protection

+Interacting with vaults that handle funds

+Fetching shareToken and asset addresses

+Managing the hookReceiver

+However, the initialize() function in Actions.sol is unprotected.
+It is publicly callable and lacks any access control (e.g., onlyOwner or initializer modifiers).
+This allows any attacker to hijack the contract, configure it with a malicious SiloConfig, and gain full control over the logic execution of the entire protocol.

+Furthermore, the contract appears to have never been initialized, which makes this attack feasible on mainnet.